jidongbsu/cs452-device-driver/README.md

 brw-rw----.
 1 root disk 8, 2 Mar 21 08:26 /dev/sda2
 brw-rw----.
 1 root disk 8, 3 Mar 21 08:26 /dev/sda3
 ```
-Each device in Unix/Linux systems has a corresponding file under the */dev* directory. */dev/sda* represents the hard disk.
+Each device in Unix/Linux systems has a corresponding file under the */dev* directory.
+Here, */dev/sda* represents the hard disk.
 This disk currently has 3 partitions: */dev/sda1*, */dev/sda2*, */dev/sda3*.
-Linux reserves major number 8 for the driver of this disk, and then uses minor number 0 to represent the whole disk, uses minor number 1 to represent the first partition, uses minor number 2 to represent the second partition, uses minor number 3 to represent the third partition.
+Linux kernel reserves major number 8 for the driver of this disk, and then uses minor number 0 to represent the whole disk, uses minor number 1 to represent the first partition, uses minor number 2 to represent the second partition, uses minor number 3 to represent the third partition.
 In other words, if a device contains multiple members, then we use a different minor number to indicate each member.

 # Specification